renovatebot/renovate/docs/development/remote-development.md

 - Editing the docs
 - Running ESLint, Prettier

-For proper development use GitHub Codespaces.
+For proper development, use GitHub Codespaces.

 The config file for Gitpod is `.gitpod.yml` in the root of the repository.

+Gitpod has comes with 50 free hours each month.
+If you need more hours you'll need to buy a plan with more hours.

 ### Gitpod tips

-- Use `yarn jest:16` to run the tests on Gitpod.
+- Use `yarn jest:16` to run the tests on Gitpod

 ### Known problems with Gitpod

-`yarn jest:16` has some failing tests.
+- `yarn jest:16` has some failing tests
+- You can't preview Markdown files

 ## GitHub Codespaces

 The Renovate developers use [GitHub Codespaces](https://github.com/features/codespaces).
 The config files are in the `.devcontainer` folder in the repository.

+You can only use GitHub Codespaces if you're a member of the Renovate organization, and have permission to use Codespaces.

 ### Codespaces tips

-List tips for codespaces here.
+List the tips for codespaces here.

 ### Known problems with codespaces

-List known problems with codespaces here.
+List the known problems with codespaces here.